Solar Photovoltaic System Cleaning and Maintenance

 The goal of these changes: keeping the sun-to-

-solar-panel's 'incidence angle'
+solar-panel's 'incidence angle' (a measure of

-something from being "straight on"),
+deviation of something from being "straight on"),

-to 90° as possible as the sun changes
+as close to 90° as possible as the sun changes

 its place in the sky as the seasons change.